-Tempe Sister Cities believes that engendering international goodwill starts with providing assistance to pressing needs.
+Tempe Sister Cities believes that engendering international goodwill starts with aiding pressing needs.

 After all, what else are friends for?